 It's a strange quirk of following sports that you can find yourself becoming personally invested in the success of an athlete or team that you've never met.
 But there I was, breathing a sigh of relief and cheering as Simona Halep won match point in last week's French Open final.

 The alchemy that goes into discovering a favourite tennis player is hard to pin down.
-Equal parts their style of game, personality on and off the court, political allegiances and an inscrutable algorithm that balances heart-breaking losses against hard-fought wins.
+Equal parts their style of game, personality on and off the court, political allegiances, willingness to speak out and an inscrutable algorithm that balances the heart-breaking losses against gritty, hard-fought victories.

 Watch any of the press conferences Halep gives after a big loss and tell me she isn't your favourite tennis player too.
 A notoriously shy and introverted player, Halep is bracingly open and honest during those raw moments after a match - treating the assembled reporters like a therapy group.